TREASURIES-Yields rise on inflation worry, possible EU bond action

 By Chuck Mikolajczak

-NEW YORK, March 8 (Reuters) - The yield on the benchmark U.S. 10-year Treasury climbed for a second straight day on Tuesday after reports that the European Union could announce a plan for joint bond issuance and as concerns rose that rising oil prices will add to mounting inflation.
+NEW YORK, March 8 (Reuters) - The yield on the benchmark U.S. 10-year Treasury climbed on Tuesday after reports that the European Union could reveal a plan for joint bond issuance and as concerns rose that rising oil prices will add to mounting inflation.

 Yields moved higher after Bloomberg reported that the EU could unveil the bond offering in an attempt to support energy and defense spending.

-The yield on 10-year Treasury notes US10YT=RR was up 11 basis points to 1.859% after hitting a two-month low on Monday.
+The yield on 10-year Treasury notes US10YT=RR was up 11.2 basis points to 1.861% after hitting a two-month low on Monday and was on track for a second straight day of gains.

-Oil prices have surged this year, with the rise gaining speed as the conflict in Ukraine has escalated.
-The jump in energy prices coupled with already-high inflation in other areas have increased investor worries about stagflation, an environment of rising prices with slowing growth.
+Oil prices have surged this year, with the rise gathering speed as the conflict in Ukraine has escalated.
+The jump in energy prices, coupled with already-high inflation in other areas, have increased investor worries about stagflation, an environment of rising prices with slowing growth.

+U.S. economic data showed the trade deficit widened to a record high in January as businesses imported more goods to replenish inventories, while wholesale inventories for January showed the smallest increase in six months, which could indicate slower economic growth this quarter.

-Crude prices rose on Tuesday as the United States was expected to announce a ban on Russian oil, with President Joe Biden scheduled to speak at 10:45 a.m.
-(1545 GMT).
+Crude prices again rose on Tuesday as U.S. President Joe Biden on Tuesday announced a ban on Russian oil and other energy imports and Britain said it would phase out Russian oil and gas imports in a move to pressure Moscow.

-A report from Politico said Britain will ban Russian oil imports in a move that will be a gradual phaseout over time.

 "For the most part, yields are rising, but I just don't know how much they can rise with everything that is going on," di Galoma said.

-Investors will eye the latest inflation reading on the Thursday in the form of the February consumer price index, with expectations calling for a month-over-month increase of 0.8% and a year-over-year jump of 7.9%.
+Investors will eye the latest inflation reading on Thursday in the form of the February consumer price index, with expectations calling for a month-over-month increase of 0.8% and a year-over-year jump of 7.9P%.

-The U.S. Federal Reserve is scheduled to release its next policy statement on March 16.

 ((charles.mikolajczak@tr.com; @ChuckMik))